rameshkumar5039/Staff-Tracker/README.md

-A Java Swing-based Employee Management System with MySQL Backend
+A Java Swing-based Employee Management System with postgreSQL Backend

 Key Functionalities:

-Employee Database Management: Storing and organizing employee information (name, address, department, salary, etc.) in a MySQL database.
+Employee Database Management: Storing and organizing employee information (name, address, department, salary, etc.) in a postgreSQL database.
 Efficiently retrieving and displaying employee data as needed.

 Data Verification: Implementing checks to ensure data accuracy and consistency.
 Validating input data before storing it in the database.